Department

 Frequently Asked Question about Brain Tumor

-Ans- Brain tumours are more commonly seen in the nervous system.
-A brain tumour can arise as a result of a variety of factors and events.
+Brain tumours are more commonly seen in the nervous system.
+It can arise as a result of a variety of factors and events.
 A brain tumour is a mass of tissue that develops in the brain as a result of abnormal cell growth.
 It spreads as a result of increased cell proliferation and cessation of normal function.
-Tumours in the brain can impair mental function, vision, language, movement, and coordination.

-Ans- Brain tumours can be difficult to identify, thus it is critical for the patient to speak with a neurosurgeon who specializes in this field.
-A brain tumour is a form of tumour that begins in the brain, most commonly in the cerebrum or cerebellum.
-It is diagnosed by determining if any abnormal tissue can be detected using imaging tests such as CT scans, MRIs, ultrasounds, and so on.
+Brain tumours can be difficult to identify, thus it is critical for the patient to speak with a neurosurgeon who specializes in this field.
+It is a form of tumour that begins in the brain, most commonly in the cerebrum or cerebellum.
+And it is diagnosed by determining if any abnormal tissue can be detected using imaging tests such as CT scans, MRIs, ultrasounds, and so on.

-Ans- The most prevalent malignant tumour in humans is brain cancer.
+The most prevalent malignant tumour in humans is brain cancer.
 It is critical to begin treatment as soon as possible.
-If not, it can result in lifelong brain function damage.
 Brain tumour therapy varies based on the location and size of the tumour, although there are some common principles for its management.
 Doctors frequently.